 1. Masto/MCAS tip.
 If you are scent sensitive.

 Masks need to be replaced every 4-6 months.
 If you use an RZ mask the filter needs to be replaced every month.
 Carry a back up mask, store your mask in ziplock bags to keep the filters fresh.
 Use one mask for 2 hours then switch your masks.
 If someone is to spray any scented products around your mask this will compromise your mask.
+It is important to wash your mask in scent free gentle soap.
+Washing your mask can help to prevent a infection on your face from the condensation inside of the mask.

 2. More for scents.
 Fellow mastos have you ever thought of activated carbon?
 Like the stuff you use for a fish tank!?
 Again a big thanks to my friend for pointing out that putting things that have absorbed smell into activated carbon can help take the smell out of it.